 Prior to purchase of amendment injection materials, DBS&A will obtain a discharge permit from the NMED GWQB.
 DBS&A will submit a groundwater discharge permit application and provide maps, figures, logs, tables, and other data necessary to ensure the application is administratively and technically complete.
-DBS&A will pay the application filing fee, and will pay for the initial public notice required by the NMED GWQB.
-To complete public notice, DBS&A will post a sign at the facility, post a flyer off-site at a location approved by GWQB, mail a public notice flyer to property owners within one-third mile, and post notice in a GWQB-approved newspaper.
-For similar activities on other sites, DBS&A and our clients have successfully obtained temporary permission to discharge for a one-time amendment injection event after completion of the initial public notice required by the GWQB.
+DBS&A will pay the application filing fee and will pay for the initial public notice required by the NMED GWQB.
+Completing public notice will require posting a sign at the facility, posting a flyer off-site at a location approved by GWQB, mailing a public notice flyer to property owners within 1⁄2-mile radius of the site, and posting notice in a GWQB-approved newspaper.
+For similar activities on other sites, temporary permission to discharge for a one-time amendment injection event was granted after completion of the initial public notice required by the GWQB.
+If GWQB requires additional effort to demonstrate technical suitability of the industry-accepted materials, or additional permit fees, DBS&A will submit a change order to cover the additional costs.

-3.4 Task 4: Develop Final Remediation Plan
+2.4 Task 4: FRP Preparation

-3.4.1 FRP Preparation and Submission
+2.4.1 FRP Preparation and Submission

 DBS&A will prepare an FRP in accordance with 20.5.119.1923 NMAC.
-The FRP will be prepared under the supervision of a New Mexico licensed professional engineer.
-Per the scope of work defined in the RFQ, the FRP will minimally include the following:
+The FRP will be prepared under the supervision of a New Mexico-licensed professional engineer and will minimally include:

-- A site history summary, which includes current soil and groundwater conditions - Site maps identifying roads, buildings, utilities, existing monitoring wells, groundwater contours, dissolved-phase contaminant distribution, and planned injection locations - A discussion of the planned injection strategy, including the description of the planned injectate, rationale for the selected injectate, the injection process, target injection depth intervals, and calculations supporting planned injection point spacing and volumes - An implementation schedule - A discussion of planned observations and monitoring during injection - Copies of required discharge permits and anticipated public and agency notifications - Copies of sub-contractor/injection contractor's data sheets - A HASP
+- A site history summary, which includes current soil and groundwater conditions - Site maps identifying roads, buildings, utilities, existing monitoring wells, groundwater contours, dissolved-phase contaminant distribution, and planned injection locations - A discussion of the planned injection strategy, including the description of the planned injectate, rationale for the selected injectate, the injection process, target injection depth intervals, and calculations supporting planned injection point spacing and volumes

+- An implementation schedule - A discussion of planned observations and monitoring during injection - Copies of required discharge permits and anticipated public and agency notifications - Copies of sub-contractor/injection contractor's data sheets - A health and safety plan